beshoo/go-whatsapp-rest-api/ReadMe.md

 sh build.sh
 ```

-Run:
+# Run
  - Copy wa-api executable to your server
  - Copy static folder for docs
+ - Open static/qrcode/index.html and update the [ip_address] to match your deployement server ip address or domian name.
- - Change the url to point to deployement server in static/qrcode/index.js for qr to work
+ - Change the url to point to deployement server in static/qrcode/index.html for qr to work
  - Create a MySql DB eg

  ```